matthewgall/dnsjson.com/README.md

 ## Introducing dnsjson.com
 Powered by Python and bottle, dnsjson.com is quick and simple to deploy, using all the power of [Docker](https://docker.io) you can be up and running in one command!

-## Developing
-To make editing easy, we're using Cloud9, an online IDE to allow you to get started quickly and simply!
-Getting started is easy, [click here](https://ide.c9.io/matthewgall/dnsjson) and follow the instructions

 ## Deploying
 Deploying dnsjson.com is easy using Docker: